Reading time: 5 minutes

 2. Deemed amounts from account-based income streams

-Under deeming rules, you’re assumed to be earning a set rate of return on your investments, regardless of whether you are or not.
+Under deeming rules, you’re assumed to be earning a set rate of return on your investments, regardless of what you actually earn.
 These investments include savings accounts, term deposits, investments and shares.

 Services Australia also deems income from any account-based income streams when it calculates your income for CSHC eligibility.
 The balance of the account-based income stream is subject to deeming if: